 Overall, it can be stated that the improved element performed better than the traditional element in the series of earthquake simulations.
 This statement is based on an assessment of the risk of causing injury posed by each structure.
 The walls of the traditional corners were independent and unstable.
 Any additional force, such as another tremor or a strong wind or impact, could cause either wall to topple over, in an inward or outward direction.
 This represents an unacceptable level of risk.
 These buildings are one of the most deficient building systems from earthquake-resistance point of view.
 The main deficiencies include excessive wall thickness, absence of any connection between the two withes of the wall, and use of round stones (instead of shaped ones).

 They are paints used for the treatment of masonry walls.
 Water instead of oil is used as a vehicle ► known as water-paint too.
 Powdered white chalk and glue boiled in water are mixed.
 Usually colored by mixing different pigments.
-All Distempers mixed with water only before being used.
-Distemper affected by weathering condition and takes off if washed ► to be used only in interior works.
-Cheap, durable and easy interior finish.
-Should be applied on clean and dry surface.
+All Distempers are mixed with water only before being used.
+Distemper affected by weathering conditions and takes off if washed ► to be used only in interior works.
+Cheap, durable, and easy interior finish.
+Should be applied on a clean and dry surface.